Overview

 Administration for Community Living (ACL)

-• The National Rehabilitation Information Center (NARIC), which is funded through ACL, is actively collecting NIDILRR grantee community publications on their Covid-19 Special Collections web page.
+Another resource is the National Rehabilitation Information Center (NARIC), which is funded through ACL.
+NARIC collects publications of grantee community publications of the National Institute of Disability, Independent Living and Rehabilitation Research (NIDILRR) on their COVID-19 Special Collections web page.

 Sanitization/Cleaning of Phones and Electronics